dauden1184/RaspiNukiBridge/README.md

 ## Connection timeout and retries

-In case of issues during the bluetooth connection to the nuki device, it is possible to set a higher connection timeout and the number of retries with the fields `connection_timeout` (default is 10 seconds) and `retries` (default is 3) like this:
+In case of issues during the bluetooth connection to the nuki device, it is possible to set a higher connection timeout and the number of retries with the fields `connection_timeout` (default is 10 seconds) and `retry` (default is 3) like this:

 ```
 smartlock: